easytarget/microPyEZfonts/MARQUEE.md

 * *x*, *y*: (integer, px) the top-left position of the output box.
   * Will default to zero if not specified.
 * *width*: (integer, px) the box width.
-  * If 'None' the width will go to the right-hand edge of the display (if it can be determined).
+  * If 'None', the default, the width will go to the right-hand edge of the display (if it can be determined).
 * *mode*: (string) one of `'marquee'` or `'scroller'`
   * Defaults to *marquee*, see above.
 * *pad*: (float) message end padding.